JacobNoonan1211/JacobNoonan1211.github.io/_posts/2025-09-28-Cybersecurity1.markdown

 ### Lots more Juice Shopping

 For the rest of the week, I decided to work a lot on juice shop.
 I got a lot of the tasks and challenges done. but needed to use a lot of hints.

+### Some Linux Booting!

+I had an old laptop, and a spare USB drive.
+Why not make use of it?
+I researched a little bit and found a Linux OS that interested me.
+I stumbled upon Fedora, which seemed like them most common upon linux users, that and ubuntu.
+I figured out how to use the Fedora media writer, and started downloading it to the USB drive.
+When I opened the boot menu of my old laptop and selected the USB drive to boot, it just didn't boot and instead went back to windows.
+After doing some research, I found that it was a bug with windows autoplay.
+If it didn't work with windows, it must work with linux right?
+Well it turns out I had another old USB drive with ubuntu already loaded on it.
+Booted that, worked fine.
+Downloaded the fedora media writer on ubuntu.
+Wrote the media.
+Opened the boot menu.
+Selected the USB drive, and... perfect!
+The media check didn't get stuck at 4.8% this time, and instead continued all the way.

+## The Third Week

+### Juice Shop Challenges

+My teacher reccomended me a good idea: to document some of my juice shop work.
+Here are three easier challenges that I worked on.

+#### _Challenge 1_: Zero Stars
+_The Objective: Give a devastating zero-star feedback to the store._
+As soon as I saw this, I had an idea.
+For lots of the challenges, an idea doesn't come to me right away.
+In the website, there is a customer feedback section where you can add a comment and a star rating.
+I looked at the page, and saw a slider.
+From my previous web development knowledge, I know that I could probably modify the max and min stars I could input with the sliders.
+I opened my web tools and took a peek at the slider.

+First, I saw in the slider element there was a 'min' attribute.
+I set that to 0 to see what happened when I slid the slider as far back as I could.
+Nothing.
+I expanded the element and found an input element within.
+I set the 'min' attribute to 0 on the input element.
+I slid the slider all the way back, and the indicator said 0.
+I noticed that the submit button was grayed out.
+There must be some type of validation.
+I went back into the web tools and set all the submit button's 'disabled' attributes to false.
+I was the able to click the submit button and complete the challenge.

+#### _Challenge 2_: Outdated Allowlist
+_Let us redirect you to one of our crypto currency addresses which are not promoted any longer._
+I first decided to try to find a payment screen.
+I wasn't sure how to get to my basket, but I figured out that the admin account had some stuff in his basket.
+I logged in as the admin, and clicked checkout on the basket page.
+I went through the delivery options, and got to the payment screen.
+I first tried to see if the admin had any history with paying using crypto, but there was nothing.
+After ruling out all the sections in the payment section that might have crypto involved but one, I dove deeper.

+I opened dev tools and looked at all of the donation and merchandise buttons, but I didn't notice anything.
+I tried changing the URL to their donations around, but I eventually decided that would take too long.
+One trend I saw was that the href to all the <a> tags had redirect?to= in the url.
+This definetely had to do something with the challenge, because the description mentioned redirects.
+I thought maybe there would be a leftover redirect somewhere in the code.
+I went into the main.js and searched if there were any appearences of "crypto" in the code, but nothing useful showed up.
+I then searched for "redirect?to=", and scrolled through the results.
+I found an old function that served no use for the page that redirected you to their crypto address.

+#### _Challenge 3_: Repetitive Registration
+_Follow the DRY principle while registering a user._

+I had no clue what the "DRY principle" was, so I had to look it up.
+It is a principle of software development aimed at reducing repetition of information which is likely to change.
+I assumed that I would have to repeat a field when signing up.
+I assumed i it would have to be with the passwords, because they have to repeat.
+I first tried to not repeat myself, as the principle says.
+It just said passwords do not match.
+I matched the two fields, and then the error was gone.
+I thought that if the error was gone, maybe the code doesn't check if they match again after changing it again.
+I changed the first field, and the matching error still wasn't there.
+I was able to register to finish the challenge.